HMS Enterprise

 Fourth Battalion The Princess of Wales’s Royal Regiment was formed in September 2017.
 It is an Army Reserve Unit with Companies based in Cosham, Edgware, Farnham, Crawley, Its Headquarters is based in Redhill, Reigate.
 It’s affiliation with The Worshipful Company of Cutlers commenced in 2017 on formation as a result of B company’s historic association as part of the London Regiment.

-The Company adopted this Unit in 1995 and is currently affiliated to ‘C’ Detachment based at the TA Centre, Kingston upon Thames.
-The Unit comprises some 306 personnel from a wide variety of professions and occupations – the majority of officers and soldiers are healthcare professionals that work for the NHS within Greater London.
-A member of the Detachment is awarded annually the Company’s Silver Poignard for outstanding achievement.
+The Company adopted this unit in 1995 and is currently affiliated to 221 Hospital Squadron based at the Army Reserve Centre, Kingston upon Thames.
+The unit comprises of some 333 personell from a wide variety of professions and occupations – the majority of officers and soldiers are healthcare professionals who work for the NHS within Greater London and the South East.
+A member of the Squadron is awarded annually the Company’s prize for outstanding achievement or contribution within the Squadron.

 RAF Tactical Medical Wing